-JFSSD staff are active members in the following AIS committees, subcommittees, and councils: Caregiver Coalition; County of San Diego's AIS Advisory Council, including work on the Health and Nutrition Subcommittee; Fall Prevention Task Force; the County of San Diego's Dementia Friendly Theme Team; Young Professionals for Seniors.
+JFSSD staff are active members in the following AIS committees, subcommittees, and councils: Caregiver Coalition; County of San Diego's AIS Advisory Council, including work on the Health and Nutrition Subcommittee; Fall Prevention Task Force; the County of San Diego's Dementia Friendly Theme Team; Promise Zone Healthy Communities Working Group.
 These community meetings provide JFSSD On the Go staff with a variety of stakeholders to engage with.
 Community members are invited to share input.